 When I buy a phone or a computer, I'm like the majority of the population.
 I don't pay close attention to the intricate, Byzantine specs.
 I simply want to know that it will help me to do my job, or take cool pictures.
 I care about the features, but not the features that would widen the eyes of an IT pro.
 I care about the features that are eye-popping to a normal, not overly techy human.
 (I fit the secondary criteria.)
 The rest is Greek to me, but I rest in the fact that there's a Genius in a t-shirt at the Apple Store down the road who knows my Qualcomm PMD9635 Power Management IC is to blame when my phone is acting up.
 I'm glad I don't have to be a smartphone specialist to have a conversation with that gal or guy.
 Please, just fix it, and I'll stick to light bulbs.

 At Regency, we know that a lot of people making decisions about lighting may get dizzied by luminous flux and diodes.
 The reality is, lighting is hard, not easy.
-But we encourage our customers to leave the complicated stuff to us, and we work tirelessly to make lighting easy for them.
+But we encourage our customers to leave the complicated stuff to us, and we work tirelessly to make lighting easier for them.

 If you're in the restaurant space, for example, you're probably just looking to create a welcoming ambiance for guests, or maybe you're primarily concerned with the appearance of the food you're putting in front of them.